 - 1. Choose a topic related to any of the chapters listed in the course outline.
 Examples include: - 1.
 The use of colours in ads (related to the topic of Perceptions) - 2.
 Store atmospherics and its effect on purchase behaviour (related to Buying and Disposing and Perceptions) - 3.
 Attitudes towards mobile payments (related to the topic of Attitudes) - 4.
 Subliminal messages (related to the topic of Perceptions) - 5.
 Emotional appeals in advertising (related to Attitudes and Involvement) - 6.
 Sustainability and Green Marketing (related to Values and Lifestyles) - 7.
-Buying local - 8.
-Global brands - 9.
-Or any other topic of interest - Share your topic in the dedicated discussion forum to make sure each group has a unique topic.
+Anthromorphism - 8.
+Effect of social media on individuality - 9.
+Repositioning of a brand. - 2.
+Share your topic in the dedicated discussion forum to make sure each group has a unique topic.
 Once you receive an approval on your topic from the instructor/TA, you can proceed to the following steps. - 3.
 Search for journal articles on these topics on the McMaster Library website.
 If you feel the library search is not very user friendly, it can be easier to search for the journal articles on www.scholars.google.com then get full access to the articles that show up in the results page through the McMaster library website. - 4.
 Please note that the three articles must be studying the same topic.
 Cross-cultural studies are allowed.
 Studies on the same topic, with different research populations (e.g. young adults vs. seniors), or studies on the same topic, with different geographical scopes (e.g. one study in the US vs. China) are also allowed.